 Of course, if there are multiple heirs such as children and stepchildren involved, the situation rapidly becomes more complicated.
 The home will generally be sold, and the proceeds split.

 See What You Qualify For

 Congratulations!
 Based on the information you have provided, you are eligible to continue your home loan process online with Rocket Mortgage.

 If a sign-in page does not automatically pop up in a new tab, click here

 How Does Probate Work For Real Estate Properties?

-After an executor of the estate is named, you’ll want to hire a probate attorney to help guide you through the probate real estate process.
-Your probate lawyer will represent you through the entire process and help you with anything that arises.
-They will begin by making sure you file a petition with your local court office to start the probate real estate process.
+While you act as executor, you’ll want to hire a probate attorney to help guide you through the probate real estate process.
+Your probate lawyer will represent you through the entire process and help you with anything that arises and is paid by the estate.
+You may confer with the attorney as needed to work through the probate process.

 When you take inventory of the estate, make sure to gather important documents and information.
 This might include estate planning documents such as the will, living will or power of attorney, assets such as stocks, bonds, cars or life insurance, and debt.

 After taking inventory of the estate, you’ll have a better understanding of the finances of the deceased individual.
-With this information, you’ll first need to notify known creditors who the deceased person owes money to and pay out their claims with money from the estate.
+With this information, you’ll first need to notify known creditors to whom the deceased person owes money and pay out their claims with money from the estate.
 You can also use the estate to pay other debts.

 Once these debts have been paid, you’ll need to file income tax returns for the deceased individual.